Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Introduction

-This framework can be seen as a top-down vision that complements, integrates and helps balancing the diverse efforts to address specific SM issues.
+This framework can be seen as a top-down vision that combines education and technology complements, integrates and helps to balance the diverse efforts targeting specific SM issues.
 We think that social media phenomena’ complexity, their intrinsically interlinked nature, and their impact on our society demand the production and discussion of such overarching views in the scientific community.
-Furthermore, our framework, by creating educational social media that can be separated or linked with the main platforms, would improve the problems that arise from social media restrictions that hinder experimentation and analysis especially in extended longitudinal studies.
+Furthermore, our framework, by proposing educational social media that can be separated or linked with the main social media, would improve the problems that arise from platform-enforced restrictions that hinder experimentation and analysis, especially in extended longitudinal studies.
+The data collected could be the first step to enabling the definition of adequate regulations and revising SM platform designs to improve their impact on society.

 In the next section, a concise overview of the SM threats is presented.
+In Section \ref{sec:companion}, we present the educational Companion approach for the increase of digital literacy and the enhancement of CWB.
 In Section \ref{sec:def_cwb_metric}, we discuss the CWB metrics.
-In Section \ref{sec:companion}, we present the educational Companion approach for increase of digital literacy and the enhancement of CWB.
 The CWB-RS is presented in Section \ref{sec:cwb-rs} while, in Section \ref{sec:use_case}, we present a use case exemplifying the interaction of the SM users with the Companion and CWB-RS.
+In section \ref{studiesresults} we present the current advances of this line of research.